walter-elizabeth/Missed-Benchmarks/README.md

-# Missed-Benchmarks
+# Missed Benchmarks: Measuring the 2030 Emissions Gap

-Missed Benchmarks: Measuring the 2030 Emissions Gap - SSC 442 Final Project, Writing Sample (Report)
+## SSC 442 Final Project, Research Report/Memo-Style Writing Sample

 This project was completed as part of my senior capstone course for my minor in Social Science Quantitative Data Analytics for my Economics B.A.